fr3akout/wurstgulasch/doc/wurstgulasch_api.md

 * `identity`: Handle of the identity that should be queried

 Returns:
-* Identity Object or Error Object.
+* Result object with Identity object attached

 Possible Errors:
 * `IDENTITY_NOT_FOUND`